Solo Travel in Antarctica

 Things To Do in Antarctica

-See a volcano – As one of the most untouched places on Earth, you may not think that there is that much to do in Antarctica so this may surprise you.
-Home to the South Pole, Antarctica is also home to the world’s southernmost active volcano.
+See the active volcanoes in Antarctica – As one of the most untouched places on Earth, you may think that there's not much to do in Antarctica but amongst the Antarctica ice, Antarctica is also home to the world’s southernmost active volcano.
 Mount Erebus is one of four volcanoes that forms Ross Island and although it’s not the highest, it is one of the most impressive.
 Observation Hill gives a great viewpoint of Mt.
 Erebus and with Antarctica thought to be one of the most volcanic regions in the world, there are still a number of undiscovered volcanoes below its frozen surfaces.

-Spot the penguins – The continent is home to thousands of chinstrap penguins (100,000 to be exact) which you can see at Baily Head, and plenty of Emperor Penguins which you are guaranteed to see.
+Spot the penguins – One of the best activities in Antarctica is spotting the wildlife and animals that live on Antarctica.
+The continent is home to thousands of chinstrap penguins (100,000 to be exact) which you can see at Baily Head, and plenty of Emperor Penguins which you are guaranteed to see.
 You can also see penguins at the South Shetland Islands.

-Whale watching – Whale watching is one of the highlights too.
+Whale watching – Whale watching is one of the adventures in Antarctica too.
 During the summer in Antarctica you’ll find many whale species including Humpback, Minke and Orcas in the surrounding waters.

 Bath in a hot spring – Deception Island is a volcanic island with a natural harbour and an active volcano.
 When you need some warmth head for the hot springs here.
 Seeing volcanic ash on top of ice glaciers is a very unique experience.